When does Diversity Help Generalization in Classification Ensembles?: Introduction

 Unfortunately, there is still no consensus in the community on the definition or measurement for diversity, unlike the precise accuracy.
 Existing ensemble methods create different classifiers implicitly or heuristically by manipulating input data, input features, or output targets.
-Similarly, diversity could be measured in either the input space (\ie{} instance features) or the output space (\ie{} classification results)~\cite{gu2015multi}.
-Existing diversity measures are various, yet none of them show the superiority over each other ~\cite{tang2006analysis}.
-They are generally divided into pairwise and non-pairwise diversity measures~\cite{kuncheva2003diversity}.
+Existing diversity measures are various, yet none of them show superiority over each other~\cite{tang2006analysis,gu2015multi,Tsymbal2005Diversity}.
+They are generally divided into pairwise and non-pairwise diversity measures~\cite{kuncheva2003diversity,zhou2012ensemble}.
 Lots of previous work made an effort to seek the role of diversity in ensemble learning \cite{brown2009information,zhou2010multi,yu2011diversity,jiang2017generalized}.
 In regression ensembles, the diversity is defined based on the error decomposition~\cite{krogh1995neural}, in which the error of regression ensembles is split into the accuracy term and diversity term.
 The classic Ambiguity Decomposition \citep{krogh1995neural} and Bias-Variance-Covariance decomposition \citep{geman1992neural} are two commonly used error decomposition schemes.
 However, both of them are only suitable for regression tasks with the square loss.

+Moreover, the relationship between diversity and generalization in the literature remains an open question.
+Some researchers, such as Kuncheva and Whitaker~\cite{kuncheva2003diversity}, hold doubts about the usefulness of diversity measures in building classification ensembles in real-life pattern recognition problems.
+Conversely, some researchers hold the view as well that diversity among the members of a team of classifiers is a crucial issue in classifiers' combination~\citep{li2012diversity}.
+They are two inconsistent views, so, weirdly, both of them have some supporting experimental results in some cases.
+For instance, some empirical results~\citep{kuncheva2003diversity} showed less correlation between diversity and generalization error by varying the diversity in the ensemble.
+Meanwhile, some experiments~\citep{yu2011diversity} showed precisely the opposite results.
+Hence, to clarify this issue, whether or not diversity affects the performance of generalization becomes particularly essential.